electric-eloquence/fepper/README.md

 from a child project's repository may overwrite custom code specific to your project so don't do it.

-If not updating with Git, you'll need to copy the latest package over old.
+If not updating with Git, you'll need to copy the latest package over the old.
 Be sure to take care that "dot"-prefixed hidden files at the root level are _not_ overwritten.
 These are important configuration files specific to each user's instance.

 ###<a id="configure"></a>Configure
 Edit `pref.yml` to customize preferences and to view further documentation in